ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

       Logs the session terminations.

     - `log_hostname`\
-      When enabled, the server will try to get the hostname of the IPs connecting to it.
+      When enabled, the server tries to get the hostname of the IPs connecting to it.
 That hostname resolution can result in a noticeable performance loss, so it is better to have it disabled.

     - `compute_query_id`\
       Enables in-core computation of a query identifier.
 Required to be `on` for the `pg_stat_statements` extension.